aleksireede/Linux-Post-Setup/README.md

 # Linux-First-Setup
 This script is intended to run only once when you first install your linux os.

-Supports ONLY debian based(ubuntu mint pop etc.) linux operating systems. or arch based systems
+Supports ONLY debian or arch

 # Installation